 We know that many people who are much better off than the ‘ordinaries’ in financial terms are not happy campers at all!
 What does it take to be one of those individuals who can transgress the ‘ordinary’ life into one of continuous joy?
 If it’s not money, if it’s not circumstances, what is it?
 Even good health is not enough to keep some people in a constant state of joy, is it?

-Well, aside from the awareness of giving oneself the greatest opportunity to learn, to be healthy and to be sociable, it takes an inner appreciation of life and the world around us.
+Well, aside from the awareness of giving oneself the greatest opportunity to learn, to be healthy, grateful and sociable, it takes an inner appreciation of life and the world around us.
 I call this Found Beauty.

-Found Beauty is something which I remember being given to me by my mother.
-Back then, I was eleven years old and I thought it was a dreary afternoon; shivery, cold, wet and dim.
-I bemoaned my thoughts to my mother and she came back her typical smile and happily said, “No, that’s your thoughts about it; the trees and plants like it, the birds and animals like it, the people that ski like it!”
+Found Beauty is something given to me by Mom.
+Back then, I was eleven years old and I thought it was a dreary rainy afternoon; shivery, cold, wet and dim.
+I bemoaned these thoughts and she came back her typical smile and happily said, “No, that’s your thoughts about it; the trees and plants like it, the birds and animals like it, the people that ski like it!”

-I was about to come up with more reasons why I could validate my displeasure with the day and she continued, “Come here, by the window…take a look at the branch, what do you see?”
+I began validating my displeasure with the day though she continued, “Come here, by the window … look at the branch, what do you see?”
 Well, that was easy.
 I told her I saw a droopy, wet branch with a grey sky behind it.
-I’ll not forget what she shared with me next.
-She said, “Look at just the end of the branch, right where the water droplet is forming.
-If you move this way and that you can see it glisten in the little light we have.
-If you look even closer you can see the front yard upside down in miniature through the lens created by the water droplet.
-It captures and transmits more of the light because of its shape.
-The image in the water droplet is brighter than it really is outside”.
-I looked closely and sure enough, I could see a beautiful world inside the water droplet, I just had to look close enough.
-Next, I wanted to go outside to look even closer.
+She said, “Look at the end of the branch, right where the water droplet has formed.
+If you move this way then that you can see it glisten.
+If you look even closer you can see the front yard upside down in miniature.
+The droplet is brighter than it really is outside”.
+Now, I wanted to go outside to look even closer.
 I put on my jacket and boots and eagerly marched out the door to investigate.
-When I came back in, I realized what had just happened; my lousy day had just turned into an interesting day, just by looking closer it changed my perspective, I was looking for the good… ah, found beauty.
+When I came back in, I evolved; my lousy day had just turned into a memorable day just by looking closer, it changed my perspective, I was looking for the good… ah, found beauty.

-Now, I have lived many years with this awareness my mother gave me.
-Often, when I am ready to allow unhappiness to overtake my mood I think to myself, “Where is the good?
+I’ve lived many years with this awareness Mom gave me.
+Often, when unhappiness wants to overtake my mood I think, “Where’s the good?
 What is joyful about this?”
-By simply asking myself those questions my mind automatically addresses the query and begins to look for the good.
+By simply asking myself those questions my mind addresses the query and begins to look for the good.
 Our subconscious pays attention to what we think about and acts on those thoughts, with purpose.

-It’s been decades since my early lesson in finding beauty and now I must admit that even I am still amazed sometimes at how the question ‘where is the good?’ always seems to have an answer, we simply have to look close enough… just like the water droplet.
+It’s been decades since my early lesson in finding beauty and now I must admit that even I am still amazed sometimes at how the question ‘where is the good?’ always seems to have a good answer, we simply have to look close enough … just like the water droplet.
 Someone once asked me, “OK, where’s the good in your mother passing away?”
 I thought for less than a heart beat and remembered the times she would say to me “It’s not how long you live; it’s more about how you enjoy each and every moment.”
-Obviously, the good was that indeed she did live, and enjoyed living.
-Death is simply a stage of living.
-How she lived was the glory.
-I then thought of so many happy times, the joys of family life…before I knew it I was beaming and bingo! … Found Beauty.
+Obviously, the good was that indeed she did live, and loved living.
+She lived gloriously.
+I then remembered so many happy times, the joys of family life … before I knew it I was beaming and bingo! … Found Beauty.

-Today, among other things, I am a photographer of Found Beauty.
-Through the lens I have allowed myself to find and see things which my creative pursuits.
-Today, I realize wonderment on a continual basis through finding beauty in the world around me.
-Others see a rusted wheel rim in an alley; I find the colorful dandelions growing through the hole in the middle, both weed and wheel composing their own beauty.
+Today, I photograph Found Beauty.
+Through the lens I have allowed myself to find and see things.
+I realize wonderment often finding beauty in the world around me.
+Others see an ugly rusted wheel rim; I find the colorful dandelions growing through the middle, weed and wheel composing their own beauty.
 Others see spilt oil on the ground; I see a brilliant, detailed reflection of the sky within the black spill.
-If we choose to clean up the spill, we can then find beauty in the result.
+If we choose to clean up the spill, we can find beauty in the result.
 Finding Beauty just doesn’t have to stop, ever.

 Found Beauty works with any and all situations.
 If you can’t afford to go inside the Art Museum, find the beauty in the building itself.
 You see, you must be the willing one.